 of the eggs used in our operations come from cage-free hens

-Audits based on the NAMI protocol and NCC
+Audits based on the NAMI and NCC protocol

 Commitments

-2025 Completed Source 100% of eggs globally from cage-free hens.
-Since 2020, 100% of eggs sourced in Brazil have been cage-free, and in 2025 we extended this commitment across our global operations.
+2025 Completed Globally source only cage-free eggs.
+Since 2020, 100% of eggs procured by MBRF in Brazil have come from cage-free hens, and in 2025 we consolidated this commitment globally.

 Our practices